goodluckNito/The-Zone-FPV-mods/fpv_osd/README.md

   (rc_power), from the distance to where you stand and the walls in between.
-  LQ stays at 100 while the picture breaks up; it drops, and RXLOSS comes up, only far out or deep behind buildings. rc_link="video" makes it follow the game's video signal instead: 100 close in, about 50 at 85 m and 0 at 120 m in the open.
+  LQ stays at 100 while the picture breaks up; it drops, and RXLOSS comes up, only far out or deep behind buildings. rc_link="video" makes it follow the game's video signal instead: 100 while the picture is clean, falling as it breaks up, and 0 when it is gone.

   As in Betaflight, RXLOSS shows while the arm switch is on (armed or trying to arm) and comes before every other warning, CRASH FLIP included; and a